-(f)(e) The local health department administrator shall be immediately notified notify the licensing agency and the drinking and potable water for The backup water supply plan shall include a plan for either relocating residents or providing an alternative source of water for essential functions such as food preparation, hand washing, bathing, cleaning, dishwashing, laundry and disposal of bodily waste.
+(f)(e) The local health department administrator shall be immediately notified notify the licensing agency and the local health department that serves the county in which the institution is located if the institution's primary water supply is interrupted for more than four consecutive hours.
+Each The institution shall have a written plan to obtain a backup water supply in the event that the institution's primary water supply is lost interrupted for more than four consecutive hours.
+The written plan shall identify a backup water supply or alternate source of water plan shall that provides provide for two liters of potable water per day per resident and institution employee person for drinking. drinking and potable water for The backup water supply plan shall include a plan for either relocating residents or providing an alternative source of water for essential functions such as food preparation, hand washing, bathing, cleaning, dishwashing, laundry and disposal of bodily waste.
 This may include a plan for relocating residents to a facility with a water supply that satisfies Paragraph (a) of this Rule.
 The amount of water provided for uses other than drinking may be reduced if the plan includes alternatives for water use for services such as laundry and dishwashing.
 If an institution's primary water supply or back up water supply becomes non-potable then the water sources within the institution, such as sink faucets, assessment determines that tap water is not to be used for drinking, sources shall be prominently labeled or hooded to restrict prevent their use and the administrator shall provide potable water for use by the institution's residents and employees. shall be provided.

 Amended Eff.
 March 1, 2003 (see S.L.
-2002-160); September 1, 1990; July 1, 1986; Temporary Amendment Eff.
-June 1, 2003; Amended Eff.
-February 1, 2004.
-15A NCAC 18A .1314 is proposed for readoption with substantive changes as follows:
+2002-160); September 1, 1990; July 1, 1986;